mohamedsaber12/cashout/mkdocs/instant_payout_integration.md

 #### Request
 1. **Request Parameters**
     * **Usage:**
-        * This endpoint takes no parameters just the authenticated user hits the POST request to this endpoint.
+        * This endpoint takes no parameters just the authenticated user hits the GET request to this endpoint.

 #### Response